whitehatboy005/ReconX/README.md

 ---
 ## Dependencies

-Make sure the following tools are installed on your system for the script to work correctly:
+Make sure the following tools are installed on your system for the script to work correctly if not installed run `./setup.sh`:

 | Tool         | Description                                                                 |
 |--------------|-----------------------------------------------------------------------------|